 Within the last years he has directed Agrippina, Candide as well as Rise and Fall of the City of Mahagonny at the Berlin State Opera, Hamlet at the Marseille Opera, the Opéra national du Rhin and the Lausanne Opera, Carmen at the Stockholm Royal Opera, I Capuleti e i Montecchi at the Bavarian State Opera, the Graz Opera, the San Francisco Opera, the Teatro Liceu Barcelona and the Lithuanian National Opera in Vilnius, Adriana Lecouvreur and Ezio (Gluck) at the Frankfurt Opera, Radamisto at the Theater an der Wien, Salome and Lohengrin at the St. Gallen Theatre, La finta giardiniera at the Aix-en-Provence Festival, Madama Butterfly and La Fanciulla del West at the Hamburg State Opera, Louise, Les Pêcheurs de Perles, L'amico Fritz and La Traviata at the Opéra national du Rhin, La Favorite and Un Ballo in Maschera at the Théâtre du Capitole, Manon at the Lithuanian National Opera, La Traviata at the New National Theatre in Tokyo, Otello at the Salzburg Easter Festival and at the Dresden Semperoper, Le Prophète (Meyerbeer) at the Essen Aaltotheater.

-His upcoming projects include his debuts with the Bucharest State Opera (Tosca) and at the Tel Aviv Opera (Manon) as well as further engagements with the Teatro Liceu Barcelona, the San Francisco Opera and the Frankfurt Opera.
+His upcoming projects include his debut at the Korean National Opera in Seoul (Manon) and at the Tel Aviv Opera (Manon) as well as a new collaboration with the Frankfurt Opera in co-production with the Opéra royal de Wallonie.